-- Practice gratitude– Positive thoughts make a huge difference in our physical and mental health.
-You can keep a , make a , or even set an alarm on your phone that says “Be thankful” to remind you to think of something positive.
+Practice gratitude– Positive thoughts make a huge difference in our physical and mental health.
+You can keep a gratitude journal, make a gratitude jar, or even set an alarm on your phone that says “Be thankful” to remind you to think of something positive.

-- Be kind to yourself– What you matters.
+Be kind to yourself– What you say to yourself matters.
 Give yourself some grace as you transition to working from or staying at home.

 Sometimes, we need help from a professional to deal with the difficult thoughts and feelings that we experience.
 I want to encourage you to seek help when you need it.
 Self-care is a gift to yourself, and sometimes that gift is therapy.
 There are many behavioral health professionals in Lincoln County who can help you through this difficult time.
-Look in thefor providers or call your insurance provider to find out who is in your network.
+Look in the Health and Wellness Guide for providers or call your insurance provider to find out who is in your network.
 Free behavioral health is available to all students and children in Lincoln County through the Region 9 School Based Health Center.
 Call 505-750-0141 for an appointment.